A barbell is one of the most important pieces of equipment you can train with, and I know many of you aren’t quite sure

 Some weigh 45 lbs and even up to 75 lbs.

 So when in doubt, just buy a bar and track each of your movements the same.
 Each bar weighs 45 lbs, and the extra weight doesn’t matter much at all.

 If you want something built like a tank, you can go with Rogues.

-Most trap barbells I looked at only have a weight capacity of 500 lbs, I wanted a Trap Bar that was rated for at least 1,000 lbs, and that’s what I got.
+A crappy trap bar only has a weight capacity of 500 lbs, I wanted a hex bar that was rated for at least 1,000 lbs, and that’s what I got.

 However, make sure the sleeves are long enough to hold the weight you plan on lifting.

-Swiss, or Multi-Grip bars, as they’re commonly called, are a type of versatile specialty bar that allows you to press from neutral or angled positions depending on the company making them.
+Swiss, or Multi-Grip bars, as they’re commonly called, are a type of versatile specialty bar that allows you to press from neutral or angled positions.

 I found some of the most popular ones that I recommend and averaged out how much they weigh in lbs or kgs.